 - Receive and review the report, assigning the case to an investigator. - Notify the SVU supervisor and the COD Lieutenant when the juvenile cannot be located if unusual circumstances are present, indications of foul play exist, or if the juvenile is 12 years of age or younger.
-The SVU will have the primary
+The SVU will have the primary investigative responsibility when unusual circumstances are present and/or indications of foul play exist. - Review and approve the Runaway/Missing Person Report to ensure compliance with procedure as reflected in the investigative report(s).

-- Review and approve the Runaway/Missing Person Report to ensure compliance with procedure as reflected in the investigative report(s). - Notify the COD Lieutenant if the juvenile has been missing for 15 days or more.
+Notify the COD Lieutenant if the juvenile has been missing for 15 days or more.
 Also, confirm that the NCIC Missing Person Data Entry Guide booklet has been completed as much as possible and submitted to Records within 30 days of the date of the disappearance.